Marcus401/SupplyHub/README.md

 * `git reset --hard` <- resets the repository to the last commit
 * `git reset --hard {commit hash}` <- resets the repository to a specified commit hash

-# Notes in using Github ❗
+# Important notes in using Github ❗

 #### Update as needed